MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/proxy-csp.md

 <a href="" id="proxyname-conrefs-conrefname"></a>***ProxyName*/ConRefs/_ConRefName_**
 Defines the name of a connection reference.

-It is recommended that this element name is specified as a numbered node beginning at zero.
+It's recommended that this element name is specified as a numbered node beginning at zero.
 For example, to provision two connection references, use "CONREF0" and "CONREF1" as the element names.

 <a href="" id="proxyname-conrefs-conrefname-conref"></a>***ProxyName*/ConRefs/*ConRefName*/ConRef**
 Specifies one single connectivity object associated with the proxy connection.